 Step 1: Pre-Cleaning

 Initially, take a broom and wipe the decks to get rid of small particles like leaves, dust, and twigs.
-If preparing for the application of a more significant cleaning process, use a deck cleaner or detergent with a brush or a garden sprayer.
+If preparing for the application of a more significant cleaning process, use a deck cleaner or detergents with a brush or a garden sprayer.
 Put the cleaner for the time it usually takes to dissolve the dirt and the grime which takes about 10-15 minutes.

 Step 2: Setting Up the Pressure Washer